nicholasf/spoonbot/README.md

 Each function should return a string for use in bridges.

-At the moment commands cannot support rich language - 'what is time spoonbot?', etc..
+At the moment commands cannot support rich language - 'what is the time spoonbot?', etc..
 Whether this is problematic or not, Im unsure.

 ### Testing